Journey from remote village to being software engineer at Silicon Valley Startup

 Experience of Placement Session

-Profession Experience
+Professional Experience

-Best Technologies to explore
+Best Technologies to Explore

 In summary, I would like to say that: Hard work and continuous learning is always the key to success.